 Small Business Rate Relief

-one main property and other additional properties providing those additional properties each have a rateable value of less than £2,600.
+- one main property and other additional properties providing those additional properties each have a rateable value which does not exceed £2,900

-Ratepayers who satisfy these conditions will have the bill for their single or main property calculated using the lower small business non-domestic rating multiplier rather than the ordinary non-domestic rating multiplier that is used to calculate the liability of other businesses.
+Ratepayers who satisfy these conditions will have the bill for their sole or main property calculated using the lower small business non-domestic rating multiplier rather than the national non-domestic rating multiplier that is used to calculate the liability of other businesses.

-Notification of these changes must be given to the local authority within four weeks of the day after the day the change happened.
+Notification of these changes must be given to the local authority within 4 weeks of the day after the day the change happened.
 If this happens, there will be no interruption to the ratepayer's entitlement to the relief.
-However, failure to notify the authority within this timeframe will mean the ratepayer ceases to be entitled to the relief with effect from the day that the change happened.
-If they are still eligible, the ratepayer will be entitled to the relief again with effect from the day that they notify the local authority.
-A notification that the ratepayer has taken up occupation of an additional property must be by way of a fresh application for relief; notice of an increase in rateable value must be given in writing.
+A notification that the ratepayer has taken up occupation of an additional property must be by way of a fresh application for relief.
+Notice of an increase in rateable value must be given in writing.

 If the rateable value is between £15,001 and £50,999, rates are calculated using the small business multiplier.

 For 2017-18, the small business multiplier is 46.6 pence (instead of the standard 47.9 pence)

 Businesses with rateable values under £12,000 must apply for Small Business Rate Relief in order to benefit.

 To apply please email email@example.com or contact the Business Rates Team on 01895 837540